 Free and paid parking is available outside the historic city center.
 For full detail see the very useful Parking Website.

-If you land at Firenze airport you have to take a shuttle bus (approx. 6 euro in 2015, 20-30 minutes) which is just outside the airport and it will take you to the main railway station Santa Maria Novella.
+From the Firenze airport you take a shuttle bus (approx. 6 euro one way or 10.00EUR round trip), which is just outside the airport, and it will take you to the main railway station Santa Maria Novella.

 * Always remember to validate your ticket before boarding the train.
 Look for the yellow or green machines (click to view images) found on the pillars before heading to a platform.
 Fines do apply.